 - Section 3.6: Business Partner Member.
 An organization, such as a corporation or academic institution, profit or not-for-profit that is interested in the purpose of the Society and pays dues.

 - Section 3.8: Emeritus Membership.
-Emeritus status applies to individuals who have been members in good standing for at least 10 years, who are retired from full-time employment and who are at least 65 years of age.
+Emeritus status applies to individuals who have been members in good standing for at least 15 years, who are retired from full-time employment and who are at least 65 years of age.
 A member must complete an application for Board review and approval.
 Emeritus members pay an annual membership fee equal to a third of the individual membership rate.

 - Section 3.8: Termination of Membership.
 The Board of Directors may recommend that any member be expelled from the Society for conduct contrary to the objectives of the Society based on the recommendation of an Appeals Committee, which will provide an opportunity for the member to defend him/herself.
 The Board shall vote on the question of whether the member shall be expelled.
 A two-thirds affirmative vote shall be necessary to expel a member.
 Any member who resigns or is expelled shall remain liable for any charges due at the time of the resignation or expulsion.

 - Section 3.9: Additional Categories may be amended or established by the Board of Directors shall have the authority to amend current or establish new categories of membership and benefits provided to that category by a two-thirds vote.

 ARTICLE IV: Dues